 I went to the hospital.

-And he was the young man that met the president, the first lady, and he'd been shot in the leg, and he he actually put on Facebook I will never lie down when the president of this great country comes to shake my hand.
+And he actually put on Facebook, I will never lie down when the president of this great country comes to shake my hand.

 Shot in the leg or not, I will stand to show my president the respect he deserves.

-Got a chance to interview this young man and his family last night.
+Got a chance to interview this young man and his family last night, and pretty amazing and much, much more.

-We're gonna give you an update.
+We're going to give you an update.

-For a while he was becoming a co-host, Joe Bastardi.
+Our official meteorologist of the Sean Hannity show for a while he was becoming a co-host, Joe Bastardi.

-Oh man, this has been a rough season.
+Oh, man, this has been a rough season.

-I I took the red eye back last night.
+I took the red eye back last night.

-I'm thinking in my mind that, you know, in the worst of times, because if it felt in Vegas a little, and I'm not comparing.
+I'm thinking in my mind that, you know, in the worst of times, because it felt in Vegas a little, and I'm not comparing.

 So just understand, I'm talking about a feeling I had that it felt a lot like 9-11 in this sense.